Benjamin-Vincent-Lab/NeoSplice/README.md

 ---

 Step1: Build splice graph using augmented_splice_graph.py
-from input RNA-seq bam file
+from the input RNA-seq bam file

 Step2:
 * Convert RNA-seq bam file to FASTA file using